| STEPS

 make, and options to explore.
 Buying a home generally involves these

-Selecting an Agent
+major steps: Selecting an Agent

 Determine Purchasing Power